MachineLemonade/docs/v0.8/customizing-your-image.md

 musl-dev
 ```

-In the same way, to add a folder of `helper_functions` or any other files for my DAGs to use - I can build that into my image.
-Add the folder into your project directory and run rebuild your image.
+In the same way, you can add a folder of `helper_functions` (or any other files for your DAGs to use) to build into your image.
+To do so, just add the folder into your project directory and rebuild your image.

 ```